Debra D. Mays

 “I can …”

-Learning Targets For Students: (1) The Minoans (2) The Mycenaeans and (3) Athens and Spartans
+Learning Targets For Students: (1) Plants (2) Animals, and (3) Non-Living Natural Things.

-I can (as a teacher) help the students gain knowledge on special kinds of government.
+I can (as a teacher) help the students gain knowledge on the needs of animals and plants to survive.

-Learning Targets For Students: (1) Rome (2) Roman Rulers and (3) Julius Caesar.
+Learning Targets For Students: (1) First Graders.
+(2) Second Graders,. and (3) The Rain Forest.

-I can (as a teacher) help the students gain knowledge on the Roman Empire.
+I can (as a teacher) help the students gain knowledge on ways to save the rain forest.

-Learning Targets For Students: (1) The Gupta Empire (2) the Mughal Empire and (3) Great Britain Takes Control
+Learning Targets For Students: (1) Daylight (2) Darkness and (3) The Sun

-I can (as a teacher) help the students gain knowledge on the empires that helped the Indian Rulers.
+I can (as a teacher) help the students gain knowledge on the fact that Earth does turn on its axis once every 24 hours.

 Instructional Strategies/